Come Work With Us!

 Teaching Specialist Undergraduate Construction Management

-Construction Management (CMGT) Teaching Specialists are part-time faculty responsible for Construction Management (CMGT) course instruction as contracted by the Undergraduate Applied and Professional Studies (uAPS) unit in the College of Continuing and Professional Studies (CCAPS).
-CMGT Teaching Specialists report to the faculty director of the CMGT program and are typically employed on a semester-by-semester basis to teach at least once in an academic year in either a full semester (14 week) or half semester (7 week) course, and in a few cases, once every two years with rotating elective courses.
+Construction Management Teaching (CMGT) Specialists are part-time faculty responsible for CMGT course instruction as contracted by the Undergraduate Applied and Professional Studies unit in the College of Continuing and Professional Studies.
+CMGT Teaching Specialists report to the faculty director of the CMGT program and are typically employed on a semester-by-semester basis to teach at least once in an academic year in either a full semester (14 week) or half-semester (7 week) course, and in a few cases, once every two years with rotating elective courses.
 The position includes requirements for teaching, making course curriculum updates, supporting program initiatives, participating in professional development, and/or course development as needed.

-The Adjunct Teaching Specialist is a temporary (per course), part-time, non-tenured position for our Professional Development and Lifelong Learning Programs.
-The Marketing Certificate Course Developer will be responsible for developing and teaching one or more of the following course topics:
+The Data Analytics Course Developer Instructor is a temporary (per course), part-time, nontenured position for our Professional Development and Lifelong Learning Programs.
+The role will be responsible for developing and teaching one or more of the following course topics:

 Graduate Assistants